-Cranberry sauce homemade is an easy holiday recipe (and we even have homemade cranberry sauce recipe from scratch (also called cranberry jam) is a hit!
+Cranberry sauce homemade is an easy holiday recipe (and we even have homemade cranberry sauce recipe from scratch (also called cranberry jam) is a hit with all age!
 It’s a cranberry sauce with orange, which makes it more of a gourmet cranberry sauce recipe—tart and still sweet.
-Add this to your cranberry fruit sauce recipes for Thanksgiving side dishes, topping for Thanksgiving turkey, appetizer for Christmas, or a relish dip that will settle that canned cranberry sauce vs homemade sauce argument once and for all!
+Add this to your cranberry fruit sauce recipes for Thanksgiving food, topping for Thanksgiving turkey, appetizer for Christmas recipes, or even a relish dip that will settle that canned cranberry sauce vs homemade sauce argument once and for all!

-Once you’ve made this easy cranberry sauce recipe, you’ll never go back to that cranberry sauce in a can (no matter how much your kids love to suction that stuff out).
+Once you’ve made this fresh cranberry sauce recipe, you’ll never go back to that cranberry sauce in a can (no matter how much your husband kids love to suction that stuff out).